 Top teams throughout the world - in sports, aerospace, technology, and more - embrace tension and conflict and use them in healthy and positively impactful ways.

 The ability to improve well-being through the setting and holding of healthy boundaries.

-Our work aims to locate the most meaningful actions that your leadership can take to create integrated, sustainable, and healthy habits for themselves and for their teams (e.g., rituals, boundaries, non-negotiables).
+Our work aims to locate the most meaningful actions that teams can take to create integrated, sustainable, and healthy habits (e.g., rituals, boundaries, non-negotiables).

-Our work aims to help participants clearly articulate, challenge, and shift their thinking when it comes systems, strategies, leadership, ways of working, and more.
+Our work aims to help teams clearly articulate, challenge, and shift their thinking when it comes systems, strategies, leadership, ways of working, and more.